abunashir/analog-bridge-ruby/README.md

 ```

 #### Retrieve import ready orders
+Once customer orders have been processed and uploaded to our Cloud, they are import-ready for your system.

-To retrieve the list of of import ready orders, we can use
+To retrieve the list of import ready orders, we can use

 ```ruby
 AnalogBridge::Order.import_ready